Synthetixio/SIPs/SIPS/sip-keeper-system.md

 Virtual tokens representing a claim on un-settled synths after an exchange would benefit from keepers executing them and claiming them for the end user.

 This would improve the UX of users who trade with virtual tokens such that if they hold vDAI after exchanging from `sETH -> sUSD -> vDAI`, that the keeper can execute the `vDAI` exchange after the fee relcamation waiting period into DAI directly.

-For the user they would not have to worry about finalising the redemption of the `vDAI` into DAI as that will be completed by keepers and the gas paid for.
+For the user the UX of finalising the redemption of the `vDAI` into `DAI` as that will be completed by keepers and the gas paid for them.
+The execution of the exchange would be happen after the oracle update waiting period is expired.

+### Synthetix Futures keepers and liquidation

+Keepers will play an important role in managing the Synthetix Futures system.
+The keepers will be incentivised to perform functions as required to maintain trader's positions and fee reclamation settlement for these positions.

+**Liquidations**

+A `Liquidation Fee` is paid to keepers, from the trader's maintenance margin, as a strong incentive to liquidate positions that have been liquidated.
+Synthetix futures positions that have gone below their liquidation price / maintenance margin would require keepers to liquidate them in a timely manner.

-### Reward Claiming
+### Rollup Reward Claiming

-The SNX / token rewards keepers will get for executing each keeper function will be recorded in the `Rewards Keeper contract` as a balance against their address for withdrawal.
+The SNX / token rewards keepers get for executing each keeper function will be recorded in the `Rewards Keeper contract` and a balance rolledup against their address for withdrawal.

 The total rewards can be withdrawn by the keeper at anytime instead of having the rewards transferred each time to reduce the gas costs of the actual operation.
 Keepers can also claim and withdraw their reward balance within the same transaction if they wish to utilise the reward as soon as possible.